Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 15 Oktober 2025 16.29.45 UTC
+- WIB: Rabu, 15 Oktober 2025 17.32.10 UTC
-- WITA: Rabu, 15 Oktober 2025 17.29.45 UTC
+- WITA: Rabu, 15 Oktober 2025 18.32.10 UTC
-- WIT: Rabu, 15 Oktober 2025 18.29.45 UTC
+- WIT: Rabu, 15 Oktober 2025 19.32.10 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: inspirational
+Kategori: motivational